Last Updated: Dec 2018

 Entrance Fees to Muyil and Boardwalk:

-Budget $88 pesos per person to tour the ruins on your own and for the marsh boardwalk.
-That breaks down to $38 pesos to see the ruins and another $50 pesos to access the boardwalk & observation tower.
+Budget $90 pesos per person to tour the ruins on your own and for the marsh boardwalk.
+That breaks down to $40 pesos to see the ruins and another $50 pesos to access the boardwalk & observation tower.
 The organized packaged tours to Muyil go to both Muyil and the boardwalk with observation tower, so if you’re trying to mimic such tours, be sure to take in these sites.
-We found neither sites to be particularly awe-inspiring, but we thought they were both well worth what amounts to about $5 USD (just our two-cents).
+We found neither site to be particularly awe-inspiring, but we thought they were both well worth what amounts to about $5 USD (just our two-cents).
+It’s fun – go poke around!

 Directions from Muyil to Sacbe & Boardwalk:

 After entering the ruins, take a look around the place.
-It’s actually quite bigger than we had anticipated.
-And while it may not be quite as impressive as the famed Tulum ruins nearby, you’ll likely have these Muyil ruins all to yourself since it’s not nearly as popular.
-Being at this ancient site with no crowds makes the visit a very pleasant experience.
+The Muyil ruins site is bigger than we had anticipated.
+And while it may not be quite as impressive as the famed Tulum ruins nearby, you may find that you have the Muyil ruins all to yourself since it’s not nearly as popular.
+Being at this ancient site with no crowds makes the visit a very pleasant experience, compared to other ruins in the area.

 Once you’ve gotten your fill of ruins, head to the large pyramid ruin, known as Castillo (Castle), which looks like this (pictured below).